Way beyond the science

 And despite the long walks, horrid tropical ailments, and a brutal schedule that keeps her traveling all year long, Wright has pulled through remarkably unscathed.
 “I’m a bit slower at the beginning of each field season, and it takes a bit longer to get into form,” she says.
 “But to tell you the truth, nothing hurts.”

 Story by Steven Kotler.
 This article originally appeared in Plenty in February 2008.
-The story was added to MNN.com in June 2009.
+The story was added to MNN.com.